 As an ESG-oriented strategy, impact investing focuses strongly on making a quantifiable socially positive impact while still achieving some amount of financial return.
 This approach is often used in private equity investments, such as venture capital funding for environmental technology innovations.

-> Read on to learn more about this prosocial investing method and how it differs from other similar strategies.Wealthsimple Invest is an automated way to grow your money like the world's most sophisticated investors.
+Read on to learn more about this prosocial investing method and how it differs from other similar strategies.Wealthsimple offers an automated way to grow your money like the world's most sophisticated investors.
 Get started and we'll build you a personalized investment portfolio in a matter of minutes.

-> What is impact investing?
+What is impact investing?

 Impact investing is about using one’s financial investments as a lever to push social or environmental improvements or other kinds of change that aligns with the investor’s personal values.
 As such, the investor may well give up some level of financial return in exchange for the ESG impact they expect the investment to make.
 These investments can be made across geographic locations and asset types.